ArthurClemens/faceted_search/documentation/schema_configuration.md

 A list of field names used to create facets.

+The referenced fields populate the `tsv` column in the search view.

 - Type: `list(atom())`
 - Path: `sources > [source table] > facet_fields`